CarolinaJones/Orac-Voice/README.md

 ![ORAC Terminal Interface](resources/misc/orac-voice.png?text=ORAC+Terminal+UI)

-**ORAC-Voice** is a fully autonomous, lore-accurate, voice-interactive AI based on ORAC from the classic British sci-fi series *Blake's 7*.
+**ORAC-Voice** is a fully autonomous, lore-accurate, voice-interactive AI, based on ORAC from the classic British sci-fi series *Blake's 7*.

 I have always loved this show and have fond memories of watching it with my dad, when I was a kid.
 Jenna was always my favorite, with Avon taking second place.
 I always wanted my own ORAC, and this project is the first step in creating the brains, which hopefully, I will then put into a perspex chassis..